Union of Accountants and Auditors

 Given the challenges with the implementation of ISA in the jurisdiction, the UAA is encouraged to review its SMO Action Plan and consider actions it can undertake to support their effective implementation.
 In particular, the UAA is encouraged to work with the SSRSFM and other stakeholders to establish, if deemed feasible, an ongoing process to translate ISA into the Kyrgyz language and introduce quality training programs to support auditors and UAA members with proper application of the standards.
 It should also consider establishing processes to disseminate information on international developments in the area to its membership and the general public.

 Since 2008, the UAA has adopted the IESBA Code of Ethics and, as of 2016, requires the application of the 2010 version of the Code for its members.
 In 2018, the UAA plans to adopt the IESBA Code in effect at that time.
-The UAA provides continuing professional development (CPD) on the Code to its members and all statutory auditors in Kyrgyzstan.
-It includes the study of the Code in its CPD courses and, since 2014, in CPD training for all statutory auditors in Kyrgyzstan.
+The UAA provides continuing professional development (CPD) on the Code to its members and all statutory auditors in Kyrgyz Republic.
+It includes the study of the Code in its CPD courses and, since 2014, in CPD training for all statutory auditors in Kyrgyz Republic.
 In addition, the UAA reports that it promotes the adoption of the IESBA Code for application by all professional accountants in the jurisdiction to regulators.
 To this effect, it cooperates with the State Service for Regulating and Supervising of the Financial Market to introduce the necessary amendments to the existing legislation.

 The UAA is encouraged to consider establishing processes to adopt the IESBA Code on an ongoing basis, to disseminate information on new and revised pronouncements to its members, and to provide further support to its members on the implementation of the Code.
-In addition it is also encouraged to provide details on the specific activities it undertakes to promote to regulators the need to define ethical requirements in law for all professional accountants in Kyrgyzstan.
+In addition it is also encouraged to provide details on the specific activities it undertakes to promote to regulators the need to define ethical requirements in law for all professional accountants in Kyrgyz Republic.

 The UAA does not have legal responsibility for setting public sector accounting standard setting.
 Nevertheless, it continues to play a proactive role in facilitating the IPSAS adoption process in the jurisdiction through collaboration with the government in developing a strategy for IPSAS adoption, revising the Unified Chart of Accounts, and developing guidance on the application of accounting policies for the public sector.